dbt-labs/docs.getdbt.com/website/docs/reference/database-permissions/postgres-permissions.md

 ---

 In Postgres, permissions are used to control who can perform certain actions on different database objects.
-Use SQL statements to manage permissions in a Databricks database.
+Use SQL statements to manage permissions in a Postgres database.

 ## Example Postgres permissions